 Active ventilation gives the air flow a hand by either drawing in cooler air or flushing out the hot air at the top of the building.

-Air can be flushed out using a whirlybird (rotating cowl) type vent.
+A healthy through flow of air can be achieved using a whirlybird (rotating cowl) type vent.
 This type of vent is situated on the shed roof and is powered by the wind.
 The faster the wind blows the more air is drawn through the vent.

-I would say that the whirlybird type of vent would give this shed a good chance of venting the hot air out of the roof, with a bit more assistance than just relying totally on passive air flows.
+I would say that a turbine generator, or 'whirlybird', type of vent would give this shed a good chance of venting the hot air out of the roof, with a bit more assistance than just relying totally on passive air flows.
 The whirlybird vent should be to remove the hot air from the top of the roof and so would not be required to be connected by ducting to the main space below.
 The hot air in the lower space would naturally rise up the building.

 How do you intend to insulate the roof/attic?
 It would be worth looking into insulating the ceiling to the main space depending upon exactly how you intend to use the building.

-Hope these thought are of use and please let me know how you get on.
+Hope these thoughts are of use and please let me know how you get on.